Nakhon Sawan: Climate

 Nakhon Sawan has a tropical savanna climate (Köppen climate classification Aw).
 It is located in a valley, thus resulting in some of the highest overnight lows in the country, often reaching 33 °C in the summer, and up to 43 °C in the day.
 Winters are dry and warm.
 Temperatures rise until April, which is very hot with the average daily maximum at 38.1 °C.The monsoon season runs from May through October, with heavy rain and somewhat cooler temperatures during the day, although nights remain warm.

 Transport

-Nakhon Sawan lies on Route 1 (Phahonyothin Road), which runs from Bangkok through Ayutthaya and Saraburi before passing through Nakhon Sawan, then continues through Kamphaeng Phet, Lampang, and Chiang Rai until it reaches the border with Burma at Mae Sai.
+Nakhon Sawan lies on Route 1 (Phahonyothin Road), which runs from Bangkok through Ayutthaya and Saraburi before passing through Nakhon Sawan, then continues through Kamphaeng Phet, Lampang, and Chiang Rai until it reaches the border with Myanmar at Mae Sai.
 Route 117 leads north to Phitsanulok, and Route 225 leads east to Chaiyaphum.

 Nakhon Sawan has a station on the Northern Line of the State Railway of Thailand.
 The station is on the east side of the river, opposite the main city, which is on the west side.

 The city is served by Nakhon Sawan Airport.